Because I enjoy looking out my windows and I assume you do too, I am going to teach you how to clean windows streak-free!

 Add a cup of vinegar and fill with warm to hot water.
 How much vinegar you put in doesn’t really matter.
 I usually wing it and if I can smell it, it’s good.

-2. You want the water hot, but you still want to be able to put your hand into it…without burning yourself.
+- Make the water hot, but not too hot.
+You still want to be able to put your hand into it…without burning yourself.

 Step 1: Start cleaning those windows!